monakan4358/Kaggle-DonorsChoose-Advanced-Classification-Models/README.md

-# Advanced Classification Models - Kaggke DonorsChoose.org Application Screening
+# Kaggke DonorsChoose.org Application Screening
+# Advanced Classification Models

 This repository contains the data cleaning and algorithms for DonorsChoose.org.